OpusCapita/react-crudeditor/README.md

     },

     /*
-     * delete entity instances transactionally by their Logical Keys.
+     * Delete entity instances by their Logical Keys.
+	 * In case of a failure deleting one or more instances,
+	 * an optional "errors" property may be specified with an array of error objects.
+	 * If error object format corresponds to Instance Validation Error, appropriately
+	 * translated messages are displayed as Notifications.
+	 * Errors array length may be different from the number of instances failed to be deleted.
      */
     async delete: function({
       instances: <array[object], entity instances with at least Logical Key fields>
     }) {
+      ...
       return {
-        count: <whole number, how many entity instances where actually deleted>
+        count: <whole number, how many entity instances where actually deleted>, ?errors: [<object>, ...]
       };
     },